sofian/machine-as-artist-paper/Notes.md

 If a machine can make art does it mean it is an artist?

+In other words: If an entity creates a product (eg. a painting) that is recognized as an art object, does it entail that that entity is an artist?

+## Discussion

 What we are *not* asking: Are machines human?

 *If* you are human *and* you make art *then* are you an artist?
 In other words: Is art making a sufficient condition to be considered an artist?

 Monkey self-portraits